The DPOS Kernel: Principles for the AI Era

 DPOS is about explicit handoff contracts.
 You could implement these with shared docs, templates, or well-structured meeting notes.
 Before AI, I did exactly that.
 It worked, but the documentation overhead was brutal.

 What's changed is that AI makes this cheap.
-At NeuroBlu, I ran 315 customer queries through an AI analysis pipeline and got structured themes, segment breakdowns, and a prioritized issue list in 20 minutes.
+At Holmusk, I ran 315 customer queries + questions through an AI analysis pipeline (Gemini) and got structured themes, segment breakdowns, and a prioritized issue list in 20 minutes.
 Before that, the same synthesis took me two hours of manual categorization.
 That synthesis becomes the handoff artifact my engineer actually reads, because it's specific enough to build from.

 The documentation now happens as a byproduct of the work itself.
 AI makes DPOS faster.
 But the principles come first.
 The tooling is up to you.